JackErick55/NU_ROS2_Spring_2025/README.md

 ROS 2 is widely used in autonomous vehicles, industrial automation, drones, and research.
 It helps developers focus on higher-level robotics functionality by handling low-level communication, control, and data management.

-### Where were going
+### Where we are going

 We will start with setting up the Ubuntu 24.04 OS and other softwares such as ROS2, VS Code, and Terminator.
 We are then going to go through and understand how to use each software.

 We will start with a crash course in the python necessary to understand functiuons and classes used in ROS2 Nodes.
 Then we will move into how ROS2 works, what commands you need to tourbleshoot, and what we need to run packages.

-After gaining this understanding about ROS2 we can move into our fist publisher and subsrcider activity.
+After gaining this understanding about ROS2 we can move into our fist publisher and subscrider activity.
 This activity is a crucial element of understanding how the racecar and simulator operate.

 The with will transition into the F1tenth simulator, working towards on car testing.
 To do this we focus on safety with Automatic Emergency Braking and a PID wall follower algorithm.
 These algorithms with directly transition to the racecar.